CorrelAid Data4Good projects

 The project team works on the project, with regular feedback loops with the organization.
 The project team leader leads the team as primus inter pares and is responsible for keeping the project running.
 From time to time, the team gives an update to the project coordinator to ensure that no problems exist and that the project is running smoothly.

 The project team hands over the finished analysis / visualization / .. to the NPO.

 Feedback is collected by the project coordinator from both the NPO and the project team members.

 Onboarding & Kickoff

 🟨: optional / in reduced capacity

-Ideally the project coordinator should find a project team lead during the ideation phase by directly asking people whether they'd be interested in the role.
-In this case, the team lead can be involved in the ideation and team selection processes.
+- Ideally the project coordinator should find a project team lead during the scoping phase by directly asking people whether they'd be interested in the role.
+In this case, the team lead can be involved in the scoping and team selection processes.

 Team Lead: As a team lead, you lead the implementation of the project as part and primus inter pares of the project team.
 In addition, you have some organizational tasks: Together with your team mates, you agree on an internal organization of your team, e.g. how often you have check-ins, how to organize the repository, how to keep track of progress, how often to talk to the NPO partner organization etc. Of course, you are not solely responsible for implementing those decisions but organize the team to be able to do so.
 Note: you do not need to be a technical expert to be a team lead, it is more about organizing a team and facilitating and following up on discussions.